sagemath/sage/src/doc/en/thematic_tutorials/sandpile.rst

 **is_linearly_equivalent(D, with_firing_vector=False)**

-Is the given divisor linearly equivalent?
+Return whether the given divisor is linearly equivalent.
 Optionally, returns the firing vector.
 (See NOTE.)

 INPUT: